We help students AIM for and achieve their goals

 The student’s progress is monitored ongoing with results and feedback recorded on the student’s learning plan.

-Depending on the program, service, product, and individual student needs, the frequency, and type of measurement system will vary.
-The educational therapist will review feedback with the student and communicate overall results to parents.
+The educational therapist will review results, provide feedback to the student and communicate overall results to parents.
 The learning plan will continue to be revised and reviewed until the student achieves his or her goal.